-Apple, creators of the iPhone, uses the iTunes application to handle and maintain most of the devices they have manufactured.
-Meaning that if an iPhone user wishes to update or restore any software on his or her phone this is the place to go.
-This is unbelievably comfortable for the users.
+Apple uses the iTunes application to handle and maintain most of the devices they have manufactured.
+Meaning that if an iPhone user wishes to update or restore any software on his or her phone, this is the place to go.
 However, it is not all the time that this restore function may work, as there could be an error or small problem preventing the restoration process.

 Usually, this error occurs when you tried to install the newest iOS system version on your device, and at other times, it occurs when the connection is poor.